adelgadoperez/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Reducción del Riesgo de Desastres
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Aplicaciones prácticas a la Gestión del Riesgo de Deastres
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Porque DRR? o RDD?
   text: Kaldi is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the